Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 in the Heavyside layer.
 Brown dominates the group

-instrumentally, sometimes playing off himself, and one just gets
+instrumentally, sometimes playing off himself, and becomes

 piano-pop is on, it's decent, like the good-nature Beatles retro rag